John Haigh: "Acid bath" murders

 Haigh was a gambler.
 By 1947, he was running short of money.
-To solve his financial troubles, he found another couple to kill and rob: Archibald Henderson and his wife Rose.
+To solve his financial troubles, he found another couple to kill and rob: Archibald Henderson and his wife Rose nee Burlin.
+Rose had been married to German inventor Rudolph Erren.

 After feigning interest in a house that they were selling, he was invited to the Hendersons' flat by Rose to play the piano for their housewarming party.
 While at the flat, Haigh stole Archibald Henderson's revolver, planning to use it in his next crime.
 Renting a small workshop at 2 Leopold Road, Crawley, West Sussex, he moved acid and drums there from Gloucester Road.
 (Haigh was also known to have stayed at Crawley's Hotel, The George, on several occasions.)
 On 12 February 1948, he drove Archibald Henderson to his workshop on the pretext of showing him an invention.
 When they arrived, Haigh shot Henderson in the head with the stolen revolver.
 Haigh then lured Rose Henderson to the workshop, claiming that her husband had fallen ill, and he shot her as well.

 After disposing of the Hendersons' bodies in oil drums filled with acid, he forged a letter with their signatures and sold all of their possessions for £8,000, except for their car and dog, which he kept.

-Last victim and capture
+Last victim and arrest

 Haigh's next and last victim was Olive Durand-Deacon, 69, the wealthy widow of solicitor John Durand-Deacon and a fellow resident at the Onslow Court Hotel.
-Haigh by then was calling himself an engineer, and Olive mentioned an idea to him that she had for artificial fingernails.
-He invited her down to the Leopold Road workshop on 18 February 1949 and, once inside, he shot her in the back of the neck with the .38 caliber Webley revolver that he had stolen from Archibald Henderson, stripped her of her valuables, including a Persian lamb coat, and put her into the acid bath.
-Two days later, Durand-Deacon’s friend Constance Lane reported her missing.
+Haigh by then was calling himself an engineer, and he heard Olive talk to her friends about her idea for artificial fingernails.
+He invited her down to the Leopold Road workshop on 18 February 1949 and, once inside, he shot her in the back of the neck with the .38 calibre Webley revolver that he had stolen from Archibald Henderson, stripped her of her valuables, including a Persian lamb coat, and put her into the acid bath.
+Two days later, Durand-Deacon's friend Constance Lane reported her missing.